openearth/xbeach-docs/docs/xbeach_manual.rst

 Surf beat mode (instationary)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. seealso:: The surfbeat mode is implemented in :f:mod:`wave_instationary_module`.

 The short-wave motion is solved using the wave action equation which is
 a time-dependent forcing of the HISWA equations (:cite:`Holthuijsen1989`).